 As I highlighted above, very few people have enough money to live off interest and dividends.
 In other words, they will have to dig into principal.
 This is precisely what happens with annuities and SWR strategies - even if it is not evident.
 The constant gravity of fees may be subtle and market volatility may obscure the trend, but principal erosion is a certainty for those who cannot live off the natural income generated by their portfolio (i.e., dividends and interest).

 So what is my SII approach?
 The easiest way to understand SII is to consider a hypothetical example.
-Let us say Joe Retiree is 65 years old, has $2 million in savings, and expects to spend $100,000 a year in retirement.
-In other words, his current spending budget is 5% of his portfolio (but may increase with inflation).
-Unfortunately, 5% is higher than the 3% stock and bond yields and higher than the 4% 'rule of thumb' discussed above.
-In other words, he cannot live off the dividends and interest and traditional SWR strategies would run a higher risk of capital depletion.
+Let us say Jane Retiree is 65 years old, has $2 million in savings, and expects to spend $100,000 a year in retirement.
+So her current spending budget is 5% of her portfolio (=$100k/$2m), but will likely increase with inflation.
+Unfortunately, 5% is higher than the 2-3% yields on stocks and bonds.
+Moreover, it is higher than the 4% 'rule of thumb' discussed above.
+In other words, she cannot live off the dividends and interest and traditional SWR strategies would run a higher risk of capital depletion.